Treviglio

-Treviglio (/it/; Treì) is an Italian comune with a population of 31,479 inhabitants in the Province of Bergamo, Lombardy.
-As the second most populous comune in the province, it is situated in the heart of the Po Valley, approximately 22 km south of the provincial capital, Bergamo.
+Treviglio (/it/; Treì) is a town and comune (municipality) in the Province of Bergamo in the region of Lombardy in Italy.
+It is situated in the heart of the Po Valley, approximately 22 km south of the provincial capital, Bergamo.
+With a population of 31,604, it is the 2nd-largest comune in the province.

 Founded during the Early Middle Ages through the unification of three settlements for defensive purposes, Treviglio serves as the main hub of the Gera d'Adda region.
 Its strategic location is underscored by its position at the crossroads of roads and railways connecting it to Bergamo, Brescia, Cremona, Lodi, and Milan.

+Etymology

+The name Treviglio derives from Trevillae, referring to three rural communities that merged for defensive purposes.
+Portoli, Pisgnano, and Cusarola united to form a fortified center called Trivillium.

+The village's prosperity was later denoted by the addition of the term Grassum.

+A less likely theory suggests the name comes from the Latin Trivium, meaning a crossroads of three roads, known as a trivium.
+This hypothesis is plausible, as the original castrum vetus (old fort) was built at the intersection of three roads leading to the three original settlements.

+Throughout history, the city has been known by various names, including Trivilio, Trevì, Trevino, and Trevilio, before ultimately adopting Treviglio as its official name.